 Working as one with a team of sled dogs is different than cross-country skiing or speeding through the backcountry via snowmobile.
 The snow is the same and the terrain is the same, but feeling the reins and natural energy exuded by these powerful, winter-loving dogs creates an experience unlike anything else.

 Jackson Hole Dog Sledding

 Dog sledding tours have a wide range of costs because they are very customizable.
 Half-days, full days, multi-overnights and various destinations are in play.
-Its best to call the outfitters and discuss trip options and costs with them for the most clarity and choice.
+When you call the outfitter they can recommend the best tour for you.